• Skip to primary navigation

 • 6 Strawberries Sliced

-• 2 tbsp Balsamic reduction Homemade or store-bought
+• 2 tablespoon Balsamic reduction Homemade or store-bought

 • ¼ cup Fresh basil Chopped